DAGF1712/Data_analyst_portfolio/Bike Sales Analysis/README.md

 2- Create useful column: I created a column named "Age Brackets" to group customers by age.

-3- Pivot tables: I made another sheet with some pivot tables that were able to provide some insights and generate visulizations (e.g, Average income of customers by gender).
+3- Pivot tables: I made another sheet with some pivot tables that were able to provide some insights and generate visualizations (e.g, Average income of customers by gender).

 4- Dashboard: I made a dinamic dashboard containing all the visualizations from the pivot tables and add some pivot slicers to get filters for the dashboard.